Are you feeling overwhelmed right now?

 I know the feeling, starting a side hustle can be adventurous and a fun way to earn some extra income but once you’ve decided to start you might have a ton of questions as to how to get things going, what you should do next, and more importantly what you shouldn’t do next.

-Combine that with all of your regular everyday hurdles in life and before you know it overwhelm begins to set in.
+Combine that with all of your regular everyday hurdles in life and before you know it overwhelms begin to set in.
 What was once a fun and simple side hustle has turned into an overwhelming business.
-In this article my goal is to help you get over that hurdle and keep moving forward, and I will do that by sharing my top 5 tips to help you.
+In this article, my goal is to help you get over that hurdle and keep moving forward, and I will do that by sharing my top 5 tips to help you.

 So if you are overwhelmed with the idea of getting your side hustle going check out the tips below.